Dance Studio Insurance: Cost, Coverage & Providers in 2023

 - K&K Insurance: Best for dance competitions

-- Thimble: Best dance instructor insurance
+- Thimble: Best dance instructors

-- Insurance Canopy: Best for affordability
+- Insurance Canopy: Best for affordable dance instructor insurance

-- Hiscox: Best for rented dance studios
+- Hiscox: Best for dance coaches or rented dance studios

-- The Hartford: Best BOP
+- The Hartford: Best for bundling coverages

 Next Insurance: Best Overall for Dance Studio Insurance